-Tax-free cash sum - you can currently take up to 25% of your DC pension pot (up to the new lump sum allowances - see page 13) tax-free.
+Tax-free cash sum - you can currently take up to 25% of your DC pension pot (up to the LTA - see page 11) tax-free.
 What's left over could be used to buy a regular income.

 You'll need to transfer your DC pension pot out of the Scheme to a provider offering a drawdown facility.